 Joint Projects and Project Plans

 Joint plans will be completed in accordance with agency policies.
-Costs allocations will be agreed upon and documented in the project plan.Alaska Master Agreement Exhibit I
+Cost allocations will be agreed upon and documented in the project plan.
+Reimbursement between federal agencies for joint projects requires a reimbursable agreement, bill of collection, or a purchase request/order citing this agreement.
+(See Alaska Master Agreement Exhibit I for a template.)

-Joint DNR-AFS project expenses are reimbursable; A project code will be assigned and used to track costs and expenses.
+Joint DNR-AFS project expenses are reimbursable.
+A project code will be assigned and used to track costs and expenses.
 These costs may be included in the bill for collection for Suppression or Non-Specific Suppression Support.

-For DNR, DOI agencies or USFS projects, a reimbursable agreement, bill of collection, or a purchase request/order citing this agreement is to be used.
-(See Master Agreement Exhibit I for a template)

 Additional guidance for the federal agencies is contained in the Interagency Standards for Fire and Fire Aviation Operations (Red Book) under Federal Agencies Assistance in the Fuels Management Chapter.

 Fire Prevention

+Although fire prevention programs are a jurisdictional responsibility, communication, collaboration, and cooperation between jurisdictional and protecting agencies is encouraged.
+Section V.A.1 of this Statewide Operating Plan and Section 3.4 of the AIWFMP describe notification requirements for wildfires and related incidents and actions.
+It is critical that Protecting Agencies notify Jurisdictional agencies of any prevention related observations and actions such as nonstatistical fires, prevention actions, issuing burn pile warnings, or putting out unattended campfires.
+Follow-up actions and statistical reporting are a Jurisdictional responsibility and must be done in accordance with their policies.
+Haines Area prevention roles and responsibilities are described in Attachment 7.

-fire prevention programs are a jurisdictional responsibility; however, communication, collaboration, and cooperation between jurisdictional and protecting agencies is encouraged.
-V.A.1AIWFMPnonstatistical firesAttachment 7The AWFCG Wildland Fire Education and Prevention Committee provides an interagency forum for addressing statewide prevention issues.
-Alaska prevention brochures including Alaska Firewise and other educational materials are available on the AWFCG webpageAWFCG webpage ().
+The AWFCG Wildland Fire Education and Prevention Committee provides an interagency forum for addressing statewide prevention issues.
+Alaska prevention brochures including Alaska Firewise and other educational materials are available on the AWFCG webpage.

-Jurisdictional agencies will be notified of any suppression actions taken on non-escaped fires taken by a Protecting Agency within their jurisdiction.
-See Section .

-Haines Area prevention roles and responsibilities are described in .

 Public Use Restrictions

 Public use restrictions are a jurisdictional responsibility.
 It is recognized that Jurisdictional Agencies in Alaska have varying authorities, terminology, and processes for issuing burn restrictions, suspensions, and/or closures.
-It is in the interest of all Parties to this Operating Plan to coordinate these actions closely in order to avoid providing the public with confusing and/or conflicting information.
+It is in the interest of all Parties to this Statewide Operating Plan to coordinate these actions closely in order to avoid providing the public with confusing and/or conflicting information.

 Jurisdictional and Protecting Agencies will coordinate public notifications of burn restrictions, suspensions, and/or closures to ensure that the public, as well as the Protecting Agency Public Affairs offices, are kept fully informed.
-See Attachment 8 Alaska Fire Restriction Levels.
+See Attachment 8: Alaska Fire Restriction Levels.

 Federal Restrictions & Closures